⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 Finally the summit came into view.

 Looking east at Windsor Mountain and Castle Peak.
-The slightly higher, second peak of the little mountain we were on is visible on the right.
-Had we not been engulfed in a snowstorm that would go on to dump over 25cm of snow over the next 24hrs, we would have made the ~1.5km hike.
-Instead, we got off of the mountain as quick as we could.
+The slightly higher, second peak that I call, “Mill Creek Mountain” is on the right.
+Had we not been engulfed in a snowstorm that would go on to dump over 25cm of snow over the next 24 hours, we would have made the ~1.3km hike to visit it.
+Instead, we got off of the mountain as quickly as we could.

 A telephoto of Prairie Bluff Mountain.

-Looking across the valley at an obscured Mt.
-Gladstone.
+Looking across the valley at an obscured Mount Gladstone.

 Looking back at our route along the summit ridge.
 The valley and our access route are no longer visible.